The Centre for the Less Good Idea

 Valdemars Slot is collaborating with The Centre for the Less Good Idea to develop a new series of films as part of The Long Minute.

-The Long Minute is a series of experimental short videos made in the studios and homes of artists, which offer engaging insights into a diverse array of creative practices.
-Originating in the Covid-19 lockdown, this ongoing project began as a method of continuing in the virtual realm the experimental collaborations that are the core of the Centre’s endeavours.
-Created in the spirit of open and cross-disciplinary dialogue that animates Centre’s practice, these films unpack the nature of performance and the process, and act as prompts for new creative work.
+The Long Minute is a series of experimental short videos made in the studios and homes of artists, offering engaging insights into diverse creative practices.
+Originating in the Covid-19 lockdown, this ongoing project began as a method of continuing in the virtual realm the experimental encounters that are vital to the Centre’s approach.
+Created in the spirit of open and cross-disciplinary dialogue, these films unpack the nature of performance and artistic process, and act as prompts for new creative work.

-Interspersed with films made by South African artists participating in Season Two, and Danish collaborators are several Long Minutes created by William Kentridge.
+Interspersed with new films made by South African artists and Danish collaborators are several Long Minutes created by William Kentridge.
 These miniature works represent potent threads within his larger body of work.
-They also reveal what he brings as a mentor at the Centre, drawing out the ways in which his collaborative and methodological approach shapes and animates the programme.
+They also reveal Kentridge’s role as a mentor at the Centre, drawing out the ways in which his collaborative approach shapes and animates the programme.

 “My communal practice involves co-founding, with William Kentridge, The Centre for the less Good Idea in Johannesburg in 2016.
 Today, I am its director and lead its international projects.
 The Centre is a physical and immaterial space to pursue incidental discoveries made in the process of producing work.
 We take our impulse from the Setswana proverb ‘E a re ngaka kgolo go retelelwa, go alafe ngakana/ If the good doctor can’t cure you, find the less good doctor’.”